 Signage, operation, and maintenance of emergency exits

 Emergency exits must be clearly visible and kept functional at all times.
-This includes regular visual inspections, keeping the door area clear, ensuring the opening function from the inside, as well as checking safety signs and—if present—emergency lighting.
+This includes regular visual inspections, keeping the door area clear, ensuring the opening function from the inside, as well as checking safety signs and – if present – emergency lighting.
 Specific inspection intervals and records depend on use and the applicable, generally accepted rules of technology.
 Provisions should be integrated into operations and documented.
+Routine function tests with traceable records support compliance and early fault detection.

 Materials, wall build-up, and construction details

-- Reinforced concrete: precise, segment-wise removal with concrete pulverizers, supplemented by inward splitting for great thickness.
+- Reinforced concrete: precise, segment-wise removal with concrete pulverizers, supplemented by inward splitting for greater thickness.

 - Masonry: low-vibration openings through controlled splitting and subsequent reworking of bed and head joints.